Editor: E. Masferer Dodas – Updated on 04/03/2022

 The CCI (Climate Change Initiative) is a programme of the European Space Agency that consists in developing global databases of essential climate variables using remote sensing.
 For each of the variables (which are defined by the GCOS: Global Climate Observing System) a consortia of European laboratories and universities is selected.
-LEGOS has the leadearship of the Sea Level project and the Lakes project.
+LEGOS has the leadership of the Sea Level project, the Coastal Sea Level project and the Lakes project.

-Contacts at LEGOS: Benoit Meyssignac (scientific leader of the Sea Level project) and Jean-François Cretaux (scientific leader of the Lakes project).
+Contacts at LEGOS: Anny Cazenave and Benoit Meyssignac (science leaders of the Sea Level project and the Coastal Sea Level project); Jean-François Cretaux (science leader of the Lakes project).

 CMEMS (Copernicus Marine Service or Copernicus Marine Environment Monitoring Service) is the marine component of the Copernicus Programme of the European Union.
 It provides free, regular and systematic authoritative information on the state of the Blue (physical), White (sea ice) and Green (biogeochemical) ocean, on a global and regional scale.
 It is funded by the European Commission (EC) and implemented by Mercator Ocean International.